scolombo30/calculator/README.md

 # Calculator
-this is the last project of the OdinProject 'Foundations' It consists of an online calculator
+This is the last project of the OdinProject 'Foundations' It consists of an online calculator